simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/api_ref.rst.txt

 =================

 An API key is required to run all software packages.
 To obtain an API key, please register first and then go to https://simonscmap.com/apikeymanagement.
 Please keep this key for future use.
-All projects developed by Simons CMAP team are open-source and can be found on github.
+All projects developed by Simons CMAP team are open-source and can be found on Github_.

 .. table::